 - less than 7% of your daily calories from saturated fat

-- less than 200 milligrams a day of cholesterol
+- less than 200 milligrams (mg) a day of cholesterol

-- 25% to 35% of daily calories from total fat (includes saturated fat calories)
+- 25–35% of daily calories from total fat (includes saturated fat calories)

-- 2 grams per day of plant stanols or sterols
+- 2 grams (g) per day of plant stanols or sterols

 - only enough calories to reach or maintain a moderate weight

-This diet emphasizes eating mostly plants in their natural forms.
-You get most of your protein from plant sources, such as tofu, beans, and tempeh.
-It also emphasizes whole grains and healthy fats, and limits simple carbohydrates, especially sugar.
+The Ornish diet also emphasizes eating plants in their natural forms.
+Some protein sources include tofu, beans, and tempeh.
+It also emphasizes whole grains and healthy fats and limits simple carbohydrates, especially sugar.